lukeFalsina/learnDCL/README.md

     * Can you notice any difference between this execution of the test and the one that you did before?
 If yes, awesome ;)

-* Once more, remember to commit and send us a pull request, or a Github notification.
+* Once more, remember to commit and keep in mind the outcome of the second run of the "Repack" test.

 ## Phase 3

-In addition to your code, we would like to received your build files.
+In addition to your code, we would like to receive your build files.
+So:

 * Zip your "learnDCL" folder and send it to lfalsina@gmail.com
-* Complete this [form](http://goo.gl/forms/csLE0icP2S) on DCL and Grab'n Run.
+* Complete this [form](http://goo.gl/forms/csLE0icP2S) on your experiment with DCL and Grab'n Run.

-This will be a tremendous help to make GNR library a better and more flexible tool :)

 Thanks in advance for your time playing with this tutorial and I hope you enjoyed it!

 In case you get stuck or you have questions and/or suggestions, you are more than welcome to contact me by email :)

 Happy coding :D